UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_00.md

 ---

-In this module you will learn how to:
+In this module you will learn how to

 1. Differentiate between the use of GitHub as a remote hosting service for version control and Git as a version control system.
 2. Identify a Git repository.